How I Sabotage My Music Career - And Why

 My definition is based on my primary motivation; the love of playing the guitar.
 Remember; “If I have a guitar in my hands I’m a pretty happy guy.”

 My primary way of making a living for the last 40+ years has been with a guitar.
-My marriage has endured, five kids are raised who are now raising kids (12 grandchildren with more coming!).
+My marriage has endured, five kids are raised who are now raising kids (14 grandchildren so far with two more on the way!).
 And I did it with a guitar!
 I love what I do - I get to play the guitar all day - every day.
 That’s success!

 I've had people tell me they used to come see me play at such-and-such a venue and that going there and listening to me really helped them through a rough patch of their life.
 Success.